 - The right to request.
-Under CCPA, You have the right to request that We disclose information
+Under CCPA, You have the right to request that we disclose information to You

-to You about Our collection, use, sale, disclosure for business purposes and share of personal
+about our collection, use, sale, disclosure for business purposes and share of personal information.

-information.
-Once We receive and confirm Your request, We will disclose to You:
+Once we receive and confirm Your request, we will disclose to You: